United Nurses and Allied Professionals: New organizing

-The United Nurses & Allied Professionals (UNAP) is a labor union in the United States which represents UNAP has had continued success in organizing new members.
+The United Nurses & Allied Professionals (UNAP) has had continued success in organizing new members across the health care professions.
 In 1999, UNAP organized a small group of public school nurses in Putnam, Connecticut.
 In 2004, UNAP organized social service workers in Youth Services, and in 2005 it organized clinicians at Health Care and Rehabilitative Services—both in Brattleboro.
 In January 2006, the union won an election for employees working in the adult services at the Homestead Group (formerly the Association for Retarded Citizens of Northern Rhode Island).
 In 2008, the UNAP organized 650 Registered Nurses at Kent Hospital, the second largest hospital in Rhode Island.
-The UNAP also organized large numbers of members in residual bargaining units at Landmark Medical Center, Rehabilitation Hospital of RI, Westerly Hospital, and Brattleboro Retreat.
+The UNAP organized large numbers of members in residual bargaining units at Landmark Medical Center, Rehabilitation Hospital of RI, Westerly Hospital, Brattleboro Retreat, and Copley Hospital in Vermont.

+In 2022, registered nurses at Roger Williams Medial Center voted to join the UNAP by a 2-1 margin.

 Structure

 UNAP is a federation of affiliated local unions which have their own constitution, officers, and treasury.
 UNAP is governed by an Executive Council that includes a president, executive vice president, two vice presidents, secretary, treasurer and the president of each affiliated local.
 UNAP officers are elected at the UNAP bi-annual convention by delegates from each local.
 Lynn Blais, a nurse at Fatima Hospital, was the organization's first president.
 In 2001, Blais stepped down and Linda McDonald, an RN at Rhode Island Hospital, was elected president.
 (Blais was elected one of two vice presidents.)

 The UNAP provides a wide variety of services to its locals and members, including collective bargaining, continuing education, legal, research, political action, communications, and organizing.
 Nationally, UNAP has at times worked closely with the California Nurses Association, the Massachusetts Nurses Association, and the Service Employees International Union.
 However, it remains firmly independent.